 To start synchronizing an audio recording, open the score in our web editor, and click on the arrow next to the play button and choose Add a recording or Manage recordings and choose Add a recording.

-Then enter the link (URL) of your recording.
-This link can be a YouTube or Vimeo video, or an audio track hosted on SoundCloud.
+Then enter the link (URL) of your recording, or choose the file to upload.
+If you provide a link, this one can be a YouTube or Vimeo video, or an audio track hosted on SoundCloud.

 2. Adjust the beginning of the track